giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-metaverse.md

-* Network of Information defines an Information-Centric Networking (ICN) with named “information objects”, e.g. media contents, as the central concept as opposed to a physical computer, or “node”.
+* Network of Information defines an Information-Centric Networking (ICN) with named “information objects”, e.g. media contents, as the central concept as opposed to a physical computer, or "node".
   In ICN approaches, the principal paradigm is not host-to-host communication as in the current Internet architecture ({{?RFC7927}}).
-  The increasing demand for highly scalable and efficient distribution of content has motivatedbthe development of architectures that focus on information objects, their properties, and receiverbinterest in the network to achieve efficient and reliable distribution of such objects.
+  The increasing demand for highly scalable and efficient distribution of content has motivated the development of architectures that focus on information objects, their properties, and receiver interest in the network to achieve efficient and reliable distribution of such objects.

 * QuicR defines a Media Delivery Protocol over QUIC and its architecture
   {{?I-D.jennings-moq-quicr-arch}} uses similar concepts and delivery mechanisms to those used by CDN and named objects.
 However there are fundamental characteristics that QuicR provides for ultra low latency delivery, by leveraging the characteristics of QUIC protocol.

 * Low Latency Low Loss Scalable throughput technology (L4S) can significantly reduce lag in an interactive cloud-based video game ({{?I-D.ietf-tsvwg-l4s-arch}}).
   L4S relies on ECN (Explicit Congestion Notification) in the IP header to indicate queue build-up in the radio access network to the application.